-1.6 SUBMITTAL PROCEDURES
+SUBMITTAL PROCEDURES 1.6

-- A. Architect's and University Representative's Action: If necessary, Architect through University Representative will request additional information or documentation for evaluation within 1 week of receipt of request for substitution.
-Architect will notify Contractor of acceptance or rejection of substitution within 2 weeks of receipt of request, or 1 week of receipt of additional information or documentation, whichever is later.
-Acceptance will be in form of Change Order, should a change in Contract cost or time be associated with the substitution. - 1.
-Architect or University Representative will not make exhaustive attempt to determine products proposed for substitution are equivalent to, or can be modified in order to be equivalent to specified products.
+A. Architect's and University Representative's Action: If necessary, Architect through University Representative will request additional information or documentation for evaluation within 1 week of receipt of request for substitution.
+Architect will notify Contractor of acceptance or CAL POLY HUMBOLDT SUBSTITUTION PROCEDURES rejection of substitution within 2 weeks of receipt of request, or 1 week of receipt of additional information or documentation, whichever is later.
+Acceptance will be in form of Change Order, should a change in Contract cost or time be associated with the substitution.